Healthy, Young Wildlife

 In most cases, throwing a towel or sheet over the animal works well; this helps contain/restrain the animal, and also covers its eyes, which helps reduce stress.
 Wearing protective gloves, pick up the animal and move into the transport container.
 Use extra caution when assisting mammals.

 Secure the container so that the animal cannot escape.
-If using a cardboard box, make sure flaps are secured with tape and air holes are put in the box.
+If using a cardboard box, make sure flaps are secured with tape and air holes are put in the box before the animal is placed in it.

 Get the animal to a permitted wildlife rehabilitator as soon as possible.